se4ai/se4ai.github.io/REFS.md

 Depends on the Development of Less Complex Applications.
 In Principles and Applications of Business Intelligence Research.
 IGI Global, 83–95.

+### Sayyad 2013

+Sayyad, A. S., Menzies, T., & Ammar, H. (2013, May).
+On the value of user preferences in search-based software engineering: a case study in software product lines.
+In Proceedings of the 2013 International Conference on Software Engineering (pp. 492-501).
+IEEE Press.

+### Scott-Knot

 ### Sculley 2015